fit-r2lab/r2lab.inria.fr/markdown/status.md

 For accurate dimensions of the room, please see the [static blueprint at the bottom of this page](#accurate-layout)

 For more details about what kind of SDR each node is quipped with, please hover on the node number.

 <div class="row" id="all">
   <div class="col-lg-2"></div>
   <div class="col-lg-10">
     <div id="livemap_container"></div>
+    <script src="/assets/r2lab/sidecar.js"></script>
     <script src="/assets/r2lab/livemap.js"></script>
     <style> @import url("/assets/r2lab/livemap.css"); </style>
     <script>
     // override livemap default settings
     Object.assign(livemap_options, {
         usrp_width : 15,
     	usrp_height : 26,